beberlei/litecqrs-php/README.md

 ### Command/Event Handler Proxies

-If you want to wrap the command/event handler in a transaction, you have to extend the ``CommandBus`` and pass a proxy factory closure/invokable object into the ```CommandBus```.
+If you want to wrap the command/event handling inside custom logic, you have to extend the ``MessageHandlerInterface`` and pass a proxy factory closure/invokable object into the ```MessageHandlerInterface```.

 If you want to log all commands: